Decrease the number of opioid-related overdose deaths in Howard County by 10% by 2025

 Trend Analysis

 Several factors influence the data related to opioid overdoses.
 There has been a recent decrease in reporting of non-fatal overdoses in the County, likely due to the saturation of naloxone and increasing numbers of those choosing not to report its use.
-Recent reports indicate a potential increase in fatal drug overdoses with fentanyl mixed with other drugs and the introduction of xylazine into illicit drugs.
 The health department continues to work with providers and community partners to maintain vigilance and education efforts to minimize fatalities.
+Instead of the usual criminal justice response, police officers can offer to LEAD program for minor eligible offenses.
+A Case Manager will then meet with the individual to determine their needs and offer support.
+Services can include peer support; referrals for mental health and substance use disorder services, workforce development, and any identified needed services.
+This program provides an example of how comprehensive strategies can address overdoses.

 Strategies